On Media Literacy: The Status, Drawbacks, and Healthier Scrolling

 Recently, I started thinking about the quote a lot but couldn’t retrieve the full version and that bothered me.
-After doing some digging of my writings, I finally found it in Wang (2020).
+After some digging of my writings, I finally found it in Wang (2020).

 The quote is “not everything that can be counted counts, and not everything that counts can be counted.”
-Originally, I found the quote from a research method book from which the name I will dig later.

 Reference